 For the Banana Bread:

-- Preheat the oven to 350 degrees Fahrenheit (176 degrees Celsius) with a rack in the center position.
+- Preheat the oven to 350°F (176°C) with a rack in the center position.
 Grease a 9 inch x 5 inch loaf pan and set aside.

 - In a medium bowl, whisk together the whole wheat pastry flour, baking soda, cinnamon, salt, cardamom, nutmeg, and cloves.
 Set aside.

 - In a large bowl, whisk together the mashed banana, pure maple syrup, melted coconut oil, eggs, and vanilla extract until well combined.
 Add the dry flour mixture to the wet ingredients and fold in with a large spatula until the flour is just absorbed.
 Gently fold in the chopped walnuts.

 - Pour the batter into the greased loaf pan.
-Bake at 350 degrees for 50 to 60 minutes, or until a toothpick inserted in the center comes out clean.
+Bake for 50 to 60 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the bread to cool in the pan on a cooling rack for 5 minutes, then remove from the pan and allow the loaf to cool on a rack for at least 15 to 20 minutes before slicing with a serrated knife.

 - Leftover banana bread can be wrapped in aluminum foil and stored in a large ziploc bag at room temperature for up to 3 days.